Sriparno08/Openpedia/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: ISSUE_TEMPLATE
+name: Issue Template
-about: Describe the issue using this template
+about: Use this template to describe the issue
 title: ''
 labels: ''
 assignees: ''